Mikejmnez/Mikejmnez.github.io/About.md

 featured_image: /assets/images/pages/Hopkins.png
 ---

-Miguel Jimenez-Urias is a Postdoctoral Reseacher in the Department of Earth and Planetary Sciences at Johns Hopkins University.
+Miguel Jimenez-Urias is a Postdoctoral Reseacher in the Department of Earth and Planetary Sciences at Johns Hopkins University working in Prof. Thomas Haines Lab.